linux-chenxing/linux-chenxing.org/blobs/ipl.md

 - Second 4 bytes are "IPL_"
 - Third 4 bytes are the size of the IPL

+For mercury this *seems* to be located at 0x1000 in SPI NOR.
+For infinity this is located at 0x4000 in SPI NOR.

 ## Second stage IPL loaded by the first stage IPL

 The header format is the same as the first stage IPL but the second 4 bytes are "IPLC"